dbiservices/yak/collections/ansible_collections/yak/core/README.md

 #### the infrastructure folder

-In this folder you can describe your infrastructure.
-You can have multiple environments that can span accross different cloud and on-premises infrastructures.
+In this folder, you can describe your infrastructure.
+You can have multiple infrastructures across different cloud and on-premises infrastructures.
-The general idea is that one environement is on one cloud provider or on-premises and serves one purpose.
+The general idea is that one infrastructure is on one cloud provider or on-premises and serves one purpose.
 Examples:

-- oracle_prod_aws: an environment with Oracle databases for production purpose hosted in AWS.
+- oracle_prod_aws: an infrastructure with Oracle databases for production purposes hosted in AWS.
-- weblogic_test_azure: an environment with Weblogic servers for testing purpose hosted in Azure.
+- weblogic_test_azure: an infrastructure with Weblogic servers for testing purposes hosted in Azure.
-- devservers_gcloud: an environment with development servers hosted in the Google cloud.
+- devservers_gcloud: an infrastructure with development servers hosted in the Google cloud.
 - etc.

-In each environment, you'll have servers (Ansible managed hosts).
+In each infrastructure, you'll have servers (Ansible managed hosts).
 You can have one or thousands or even more servers.

 In each server, you'll have none or multiple components.
 These components will be considered as Ansible managed hosts (and can be targeted as Ansible managed hosts).
-The purpose of this is to extend the concept of managed hosts to things like Oracle instance.
-That means that you can then develop playbooks that will target things like Oracle instance instead of a server and you can allocate Ansible variables specific to these components without having to build or derive variables in your playbooks.
+This extends the concept of managed hosts to things like Oracle instances.
+That means you can then develop playbooks that will target things like Oracle instance instead of a server and allocate Ansible variables specific to these components without having to build or derive variables in your playbooks.
 Components can be:

 - Oracle instance